-homemade basil pesto in a bowl
+The basil pesto recipe in a bowl with a spoon.

 Basil pesto is traditionally made with fresh basil pounded with pine nuts, aged cheese, and olive oil in a mortar and pestle.
 It gets its name from “pestare,” the Italian word for “to pound” or “to crush.”

 This easy basil pesto recipe uses just a handful of ingredients to make a simple sauce with so much depth and richness.
 Like with any recipe that uses just a few ingredients, you’ll want each one to be fresh and flavorful.
+Fresh basil and high-quality olive oil are the two biggest differences between homemade and store-bought pesto.

-• Basil: Fresher basil and high quality olive oil are the two biggest differences between homemade and store-bought pesto.
-Grab the freshest basil you can find with little signs of limpness or browning.
+• Basil: Grab the freshest basil you can find with no signs of limpness or browning.
 And, try to pack the two cups with the smaller, more tender leaves for the best flavor.
 If you’re not making pesto on the same day you go shopping, check out my tips for how to store fresh basil so it lasts

 • Parmesan: Parmesan cheese adds a deep umami quality that makes pesto irresistible.
 Grab the whole blocks (rather than pre-grated parm) as they tend to be much higher quality and fuller flavor.

-How to Make Basil Pesto
+How to Make Pesto

-This basil pesto recipe is made in a food processor or blender, so it comes together in just 10 or so minutes.
+This basil pesto recipe is made in a food processor or blender, so it comes together in just 10 minutes.
 A quick blanch and a squeeze of lemon is all you need to keep the basil’s vibrant green color.
 To make basil pesto:

 • Get ready: Fill a small saucepan halfway with water and bring to a boil.
 Prepare a bowl of ice water and set it near your stove.
 Set up a food processor with the blade attachment (or get your blender all plugged in and ready).